How I Use Claude Projects to Create This Newsletter (And How You Can Too!)

 ChatGPT Projects work pretty much the same way.
 You can use either.

-What Are Claude Projects (and Why Should Writers Care?)
+What Are Claude Projects (and Why Should You Care?)

 Imagine you’re working with a human writing assistant.
 You wouldn’t need to re-explain your writing style, target audience, and content goals every morning, right?